This plant-based food company is capitalizing on global megatrends; but is it a fad, or should investors buy Tattooed Chef stock today?

 Tattooed Chef (NASDAQ: TTCF) is a plant-based food company that went public through a special purpose acquisition company (SPAC) in 2020.
 The brand is tapping into growing healthy eating and plant-based food trends.
 In recent years, investors have witnessed the decline of giants of the food industry such as The Kraft Heinz Company and with changing consumer tastes, is Tattooed Chef a good investment?

 The bull case for Tattooed Chef stock:

-Tattooed Chef offers a range of 38 plant-based options as of December 2020, with plans for expansion to 62 in 2021.
-Long-term, it plans to have over 200 products along with entering new areas such as desserts and family meals.
-The company sells its products under both the Tattooed Chef brand and private label in approximately 4,300 stores, including Walmart and Costco.
-Management is confident that it will meet its objective of being stocked in 10,000 stores in 2021.
+Tattooed Chef offers a range of plant-based options and is one of the leading providers in the U.S. Long-term, it plans to have over 200 products along with entering new areas such as desserts and family meals.
+The company sells its products under both the Tattooed Chef brand and private label in approximately 6,065 stores with 31,000 points of distribution by the end of Q1, including Walmart, Target, and Costco.
+Management is confident that it will meet its objective of being stocked in 10,000 stores by the end of 2021.

-One of the key competitive advantages is that Tattooed Chef is vertically integrated with production facilities in Italy and the U.S., where capacity doubled in 2020.
-It has continued to keep up with increasing demand and can bring a product from the concept stage to the shelf within three months.
+One of the key competitive advantages is that Tattooed Chef is vertically integrated with production facilities in Italy and the U.S. It has continued to keep up with increasing demand and can bring a product from the concept stage to the shelf within three months.
 The ability to spot trends and innovate will be crucial to its success in the future.